cosmic-explore/cardamom/readme.md

 -   ~~join game~~
 -   ~~display game~~
 -   ~~play game~~
--   show when other player's commands are submitted and when the user's have cleared
+-   ~~show when other player's commands are submitted and when the user's have cleared~~
 -   show when game is over
 -   play out turns in real time before showing final result
 -   let user rewatch the current turn
 -   real account authentication
 -   see open games
--   everything else

 ### backend